jcouv/roslyn/docs/features/refout.md

 - ref assemblies and NoPia
 - `/refout` and `/addmodule`
 - private fields in structs and interop code (https://github.com/dotnet/roslyn/pull/17558#issuecomment-287209362)
+- how to handle types that are used in modreq?

 ## Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)